kgateway-dev/kgateway/docs/content/guides/integrations/google_cloud/_index.md

     gatewayProxy:
       gatewaySettings:
         useProxyProto: false
-        # This is be for the default gateway-proxy.
-Since you have exposed the ssl proxy, it is not needed.
+        # Comment out this section about the default gateway-proxy, because you are using the SSL proxy instead.
         #customHttpGateway:
         #  options:
         #    httpConnectionManagerSettings: